quinscape/automaton-js/tooling/next/snippets/explanation-injection.md

 }
 ```

-He we use an InteractiveQuery based query to request an InterativeQuery document containing the first five "Foo" entities.
+He we use an InteractiveQuery based query to request an InteractiveQuery document containing the first five "Foo" entities.
 We can follow entity relations we have defined in our [GraphQLConfiguration.java](/graphql-config) and the server-side
 iQuery mechanism will automatically use an optimized SQL statement using JOINs etc.